sgkhusal/42-pipex/README.md

 ## Requirements
 * The code is written in C language and thus needs the gcc/clang compiler and some standard C libraries to run
 * The project was developed for 42-SP School Workspaces system.
-For Linux and MacOS may have some different behaviors
+For Linux and MacOS it may have some different behaviors

 ## Mandatory part